ChiaraAuriemma/SonART/README.md

 1. Go to https://ngrok.com/download and download the version for your operating system.
 2. Sign up at https://dashboard.ngrok.com/signup and log in.
 You’ll be asked to provide a credit card number for identity verification purposes, but don’t worry — the service is completely free.
 3. Search for your Authtoken in your dashboard, andy copy it.
 4. Configure ngrok by running the following in your terminal: ngrok config add-authtoken YOUR_AUTHTOKEN
-5. Start a tunnel by running: ngrok http 1234
+6. Start a tunnel by running: ngrok http 1234
-6. You’ll see a public URL like https://xxxx.ngrok.io that forwards to your local service.
+7. You’ll see a public URL like https://xxxx.ngrok.io that forwards to your local service.

 NOTA : l'ultimo punto è da rivedere perchè aggiungendo la parte automatica lo fa da solo.

 ### Use the application:
 1. Open the file SonART_code.ipynb on Google Colab.
 2. In the Processing connection section, enter the address and port.
-3. Run all the cells in the "Run for setup" and "GUI" sections.
+3. Run all the cells in the "Run for setup" section.
+4. You will be asked to grant access to Google Drive, please authorize it.
-4. Upload an audio file through the GUI.
+5. Run the "GUI" section and upload an audio file through the GUI.
-5. Open the Processing script and run it.
+6. Open the Processing script and run it.
-6. Use the Play button in the GUI.
+7. Use the Play button in the GUI.

+### Some additional tips
+- The application allows you to upload and process in advance all the files you need for your performance.
+Our advice is to prepare them all beforehand and then play them in the order you prefer using the play button.
+- If you don't like the results obtained, you can always delete them through the GUI and try again with different parameters.
+- To improve the results, you have the option to ban certain labels in order to encourage the recognition of more specific ones.
+- You can also choose to use the threshold parameter.
+The idea is that if you set a high threshold, you'll get fewer labels in the output, with the risk of having no output in certain segments — but the results you do get will be more stable and reliable.
+With a low threshold, the opposite happens: the system becomes more responsive but less accurate.
+- Remember to include background and style to customize the generated images.
+- If you notice that it takes a bit of time to run the cells in 'Run for setup', don’t worry!
+That’s perfectly normal, especially the very first time you try the application, as the audio model needs to be created from scratch and loaded onto your drive.
+You’ll see that next time, the code will run much faster.

 ## References:
 ### Audio part: